-The following pages contain the Level 3 Aviation Ground Specialist Apprenticeship Standard and the assessment criteria for the Aircraft Movement pathway, in a suggested format that is suitable for delivery.
+The following pages contain the Level 3 Aviation Ground Specialist Apprenticeship Standard and the assessment criteria for the AircraftMovement pathway, in a suggested format that is suitable for delivery.

 Safety

 Knowledge Skills Behaviour

-Health and safety legislation in aviation and in relation to own role and organisation and how to monitor it Handle all tasks in a calm and organised manner.
+Health and safety legislation in aviation and in relation to own role and organisation and how to monitor it Monitor area of responsibility to ensure compliance with aviation legislation and organisational procedures, addressing and/or reporting hazards Handle all tasks in a calm and organised manner.
 Be vigilant and proactive in promoting a safe, secure and compliant working culture

 On-demand test

-Indicative assessment criteria

-SA1 - Outline your organisation's systems, procedures and practices designed to maintain health and safety including those relating to work patterns, work methods and housekeeping and how these impact on others

-SA2 - Outline your organisation's procedures for dealing with staff who are not meeting health and safety procedures

-SA3 - Outline your organisation's emergency

-SA4 - Identify the relevant aviation and health and safety legislation and European directives and the effect they have on your area of responsibility

-SA5 - Describe organisational and legal health and safety requirements

-SA6 - Identify hazards in the workplace
+- SA1 Outline your organisation's systems, procedures and practices designed to maintain health and safety including those relating to work patterns, work methods and housekeeping and how these impact on others - SA2 Outline your organisation's procedures for dealing with staff who are not meeting health and safety procedures - SA3 Outline your organisation's emergency procedures - SA4 Identify the relevant aviation and health and safety legislation and European directives and the effect they have on your area of responsibility - SA5 Describe organisational and legal health and safety requirements - SA6 Identify hazards in the workplace

-Practical observation To pass, the following must be evidenced To gain a merit To gain a distinction SA7 - Ensure self and team correctly report hazards as identified There are no merit There are no SA8 - Act within standard operating procedures at all times criteria for this distinction criteria SA9 - Take action to deal with hazards in line with organisational procedures component for this component Amplification and guidance
+Practical observation To pass, the following must be evidenced To gain a merit To gain a distinction SA7 - Ensure self and team correctly report hazards as identified There are no merit There are no SA8 - Act within standard operating procedures at all times criteria for this distinction criteria SA9 - Take action to deal with hazards in line with organisational procedures component for this component